DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Introduction

 \IEEEPARstart{M}{olecular} communication (MC) is a novel paradigm based on the transfer of information using molecules.
 Specifically, \ac{DBMC} is envisioned to play a major role as an energy-efficient and biocompatible approach at micro- or nano-scales~\cite{farsad_comprehensive_2016}.

-One of the main visions driving research into \ac{DBMC} is the \ac{IoBNT}~\cite{akyildizInternetBioNanoThings2015}, an interconnected network of tiny \acp{BNM}, that extends the existing \ac{IoT} into the nano-scale by leveraging biological mechanisms such as \ac{DBMC} for specific applications.
-Predicted use cases range from the agricultural sector and laboratory settings, to future medical approaches.
+A main vision for \ac{DBMC} is the \ac{IoBNT}~\cite{akyildizInternetBioNanoThings2015}, an interconnected network of tiny \acp{BNM} that extends the \ac{IoT} to the nano-scale using biological mechanisms such as \ac{DBMC}.
+Predicted use cases range from the agricultural sector and laboratory settings to future medical approaches.
 For example, ongoing research is exploring the ideas of infection and tumor detection~\cite{gomezMachineLearningApproach2021}, cardiovascular system monitoring~\cite{hofmannMolecularCommunicationPerspective2024a}, or targeted drug delivery~\cite{chude-okonkwoMolecularCommunicationNanonetwork2017}.
-It is important to consider that \acp{BNM} will largely be synthetic cells or tiny nano-robots with severely limited resources and capabilities.
+It is widely understood that \acp{BNM} will largely be synthetic cells or tiny nano-robots with severely limited resources and capabilities~\cite{maitraInternetHarvesterNano2025, kocaInformationTheoreticLifetimeMaximization2025}.
 On the other hand, a large number of \acp{BNM} will be deployed at once.
-In order to realize the complex use cases described above, it is essential to create \ac{DBMC} networks for communication and collaboration between different \acp{BNM}~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, bienauMolecularCommunication6G2025}.
+Therefore, realizing these use cases requires \ac{DBMC} networks for communication and collaboration between \acp{BNM}~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, bienauMolecularCommunication6G2025}.
 Additionally, systems within the \ac{IoBNT} lack the general computing capabilities that are the foundation of traditional \ac{EM}-based networks.
-Therefore, we will need specifically adapted and simplified computing approaches so that individual \acp{BNM} can follow algorithm steps, make decisions and optimize parameters~\cite{heinleinClosingImplementationGap2024, angerbauerMolecularNanoNeural2024, wietfeldErrorProbabilityOptimization2024c}.
+These systems require adapted and simplified computing approaches so that individual \acp{BNM} can follow algorithm steps, make decisions and optimize parameters~\cite{heinleinClosingImplementationGap2024, angerbauerMolecularNanoNeural2024, wietfeldErrorProbabilityOptimization2024c, liuDNADecisionTree2025}.
+Studies in physiological MC channels emphasize that environmental effects can distort signal features, motivating simple signals and processing~\cite{felicetti2025BloodVessels}.